-Halloween is normally thought of as a time of ghosts and ghouls, banshees and fairies and the night when the dead were once again among the living.
+Halloween is normally thought of as a time of ghosts and ghouls, banshees and fairies, and the night when the dead were once again among the living.

-For many Irish schoolchildren in times past, however, it was also a time when the strengthened connection between the world and the occult could help them see into the future (or at least pretend to do so).
+For many Irish schoolchildren in times past, however, Halloween was also a time when the strengthened connection between the world and the occult could help them see into the future (or at least pretend to do so).

 Irish folklore is ripe with different games, charms, and tricks so that a young Irish girl can use the power of Halloween night in order to find her husband.
 We’ve compiled some of our favorites below.

 1. Groups of girls would put some lead in a tin box and put the box on small coals over the hearth to melt the lead.
 Taking an old key that had a big ring key holder, they would throw the box through the ring into a basin of cold water to cool down the lead again.
 It was said that “queer figures” would appear out of the lead and one girl would say to the other “that is the boy you are to marry.”

 2. Three saucers were placed on a table - one containing water, one a ring, and the third clay.
 A blindfold was placed on the person taking part and they would make their way back to the table trying to pick a saucer.
 If the saucer of water was the first they find, they would be sailing across the water to a new country before next Halloween.
 If they placed their hand on the saucer with the ring, they would be married before next Halloween, and if they placed their hand on the saucer with clay, they would be dead and buried within the next 12 months.

 3. Every Halloween, a ring would be baked into a cake.
 Whoever came across the ring in their slice was said to be married in the next year.

 4. A girl would stand at an open window with a spool of thread.
 She would throw the spool out the window keeping one end of the thread in her hand.
 Winding the thread back in the window, if any boy should pass by before she was done, he would be her future husband.